DanielHH/bachelor-project-webapp/README.md

 # Building the Project
 To build the front-end project you need to have angular-cli installed.
 The command to build the front-end project is “ng build” and when it has finished building (this can take quite some time) you can find the web application in the new folder named “dist”, here you can find the whole application and you can then move it to a web server.

 To run the back-end server you either need to run it directly using a package manager that can handle typescript files.
 PM2 works great for this purpose but ts-node can also be used.
-If you want to build the project into javascript files you can stand in the source folder and use the command “tsc”.
+If you want to build the project into javascript files you need to use the command “tsc” in the source folder.

 # Software requirements
 The software needed to continue the development of the application is listed below.
 See front-end and back-end sections for instructions on how to install it.